 - Questionnaires.
 Consist of a few questions at the end of presentation and provide visit details data (overall satisfaction) and characterize willingness to pay

 - Elicited data.
-Overall drug profile, perception of efficacy, prescription rates, direct medical costs and other dat elicited during the visit
+Overall drug profile, perception of efficacy, prescription rates, direct medical costs and other data elicited during the visit

-- Refine and analyze data.
+- Refine and analyse data.
 At this stage main actions are:

 - Identify under-performing countries and/or regions

 - Identify reasons and causes of poor performance

 - Outline wrong messages and ineffective communication elements

 - Make changes and improvements.
 Provide necessary support and training to regional and local market access, improve value proposition, poor performance, correct poor or non resonating messages and replace ineffective communication elements with proper ones.

 CLM enables setting up custom campaigns dedicated to tracking session events, user behaviour and profile details of budget impact models’ target audiences.
 Other important and useful information relates to specific user flow and behaviour patterns within the model, user acquisition channels, geography, time spent in particular model section, number of sessions, session duration, model views and other analytics metrics.
 This information allows to better understand payers’ perceptions and general interest in particular parts of the economic value story.

 CLM often contains embedded questioners or interface elements designed to record reaction, the service may provide data and insights required to continuously refine and upgrade an economic model to reflect real world payers’ perceptions.
 With custom events settings CLM tools can track particular actions taken by the user, for example, configure a model to track every +/- 20% cost data deviation from the base case value or track any modification of drug acquisition costs and efficacy values.